lsst-tstn/tstn-020/index.rst

     PRs must be created for all repositories that where modified during the process, including, but not limited to, the configuration repository, ancillary software and documentation.

     The PRs will follow the standard review procedure.
-    Once the they are approved, merged and released the new configuration becomes official and can be deployed.
+    Once the they are approved, merged, tagged and released, the new configuration becomes official and will be deployed as part of the standard deployment process.

 .. _section-on-the-fly-config: